scottlab/ALEC/README.md

 Four types of sequencing errors can be corrected after applying ALEC: 1) random substitutions; 2) random indels; 3) indels within homopolymers; and 4) indels near sequence variants.

-The ALEC script takes a fasta file as a reference file and a SAM/BAM file as the raw data alignment file, and automatically generates a corrected fasta file as output in the working directory.
-The usage of the script is as below:

-Python ALEC.py input.sam reference.fasta

-Note: 1) The script only takes one single sequence as reference each time.
-Please use the exact interval of sequenced genomic region as reference.
-2) We do not have a preference regarding the available sequence alignment tools; however, we used SAM files generated with BWA-MEM (0.7.12) to develop the ALEC script (see reference below for details).

-The script was developed with Python 2.7.

-For additional information on the development and validation of ALEC with the CYP2D6 gene, see reference: Qiao W and Yang Y, et al. Hum Mutat.
-2016 Mar;37(3):315-23. doi: 10.1002/humu.22936.
-Epub 2015 Dec 18.

-A manuscript detailing and evaluating the functionality of ALEC is currently in preparation.

 ## System requirements
 * Python 2.7.10
 * argparse